DrTomasAragon/obsidian/README.md

 8. Collapse all
 ### Top-left
 ![](./images/4_top-left-3_num.png)

-1, 2, and 3 are folders.
+- 1, 2, and 3 are folders.
-4 (Home, README) are notes at the root of the folder.
+- 4 (Home, README) are notes at the root of the folder.
-5, 6, and 7 are notes in the Notes, Talks, and templates directories, respectively.
+- 5, 6, and 7 are notes in the Notes, Talks, and templates directories, respectively.
+The `Home` note is a dashboard to summarize Talks planning and Tasks.
+To accomplish this I used the `Dataview` and `Tasks` Community Plugins.
 ### Top-right
 ![](./images/5_top-right_num.png)
 1. Open Notes Tab menu